 How To Propagate Anthurium Crystallinum

 Propagate the Crystal Anthurium through seed or division.
+Root separation is the most reliable method to propagate Anthurium crystallinum.

 Buy seeds or collect them from the spadix’s berries.
 Plant the seeds in well-fertilized soil and wait for 2–5 weeks until they germinate.